LewisBull2303/UltimateRPS/README.md

  - Firefox (Fully Compatible)

+### Testing Overview

+ - I tested that this page works in different browsers: Edge, Firefox, Chrome, Safari, and Opera GX.

+ - I confirmed that this project is responsive, looks good, and functions on all standard screen sizes using the devtools in Chrome and Edge.

+ - I confirmed that all text is easy to read and has correct spelling and grammar in places where needed.

+ - I have confirmed that all buttons function as intended.

 ## Deployment

 - This site was deployed to GitHub pages.
 The steps to deploy are as follows: